kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 ![ABDM HIP HIU Architecture](../phr-architeture.pptx.jpg)

 ## What is a Health Information Provider (HIP)?
-Any entity that agrees to share digital health records with their users using the [ABDM specified methods](https://old.abdm.gov.in/assets/uploads/HIP_HIU_Policy.pdf) is called an HIP (Health Information Provider).
+Any entity that agrees to share digital health records with their users using the ABDM APIs  is called an HIP (Health Information Provider).
 HIPs can be hospitals, labs, health care centers, government health programs, teleconsultation players, clinics or pharmacies - basically any entity which creates medical data pertaining to a patient.

 HIPs are required to maintain a digital copy of both the inpatient and outpatient records for each person in their care.
-In order to become an HIP, health facilities must enrol in the ABDM [health facility registry](https://facility.abdm.gov.in)
+In order to become an HIP, health facilities must enrol in the ABDM [health facility registry](https://facility.abdm.gov.in) and adhere to the [HIP HIU Guidelines](https://old.abdm.gov.in/assets/uploads/HIP_HIU_Policy.pdf)

 ## What is a Health Repository Provider (HRP)?
- Health repository providers are software service providers who offer ABDM compliant software to health facilities like hospitals, diagnostic centers etc. The HRP enables healthcare providers to become HIPs or HIUs and meet their obligations of sharing and securely maintaining health records of patients digitally.
+ Health repository providers are software service providers who offer ABDM compliant software to health facilities like hospitals, diagnostic centers etc. An instance of an ABDM certified software is a HRP.
+The HRP enables healthcare providers to become HIPs or HIUs and meet their obligations of sharing and securely maintaining health records of patients digitally.
 HRPs offer long term storage of health records on behalf of a HIP.
 For example, a hosted lab information management system provider (LIMS) may update their software to become a ABDM compatible Health Repository Provider.
 Any lab using this hosted LIMS software can rapidly become a HIP by adopting the software.
+The organizations that make ABDM certified software are reffered to as Digital Solution Companies (DSCs) by NHA.

 The ABDM sandbox hosts a reference HRP -- *You can play with it at* [https://emrsbx.abdm.gov.in](https://emrsbx.abdm.gov.in)

 ## What is an HIU?
-An HIU (Health Information User) is an entity that wants access to digital health information from HIPs, in order to provide services to the patient to whom the information belongs.
-An HIU can be a hospital, clinic, healthcare technology company, organizations working on health analytics, insurers, medical researchers, government entities etc. These HIUs will be able to request for health records of a patient, and upon obtaining the patient’s digital consent, obtain a copy of the patients records and use them for the time period consented by the user.
+An HIU (Health Information User) is an entity that wants access to digital health information about a user.
+An HIU can be a hospital, clinic, healthcare technology company, organizations working on health analytics, insurers, medical researchers, government entities etc.  HIUs will be able to request for health records of a user, and upon obtaining the user's digital consent, access a copy of the patients records and use them for the time period consented by the user.

 ## What is a HIE-CM?
-HIE-CM is Healthcare Information Exchange - Consent Manager.
-This is the key ABDM building block that enables managing consents related to user's personal health data and supports exchange of interoperable health data across ecosystem players who want to be HIPs and HIUs.
+HIE-CM stands for Healthcare Information Exchange and Consent Manager.
+This is the key ABDM building block that enables creating ABHA addresses,  managing consents related to user's personal health data and supports exchange of interoperable health data across HIPs and HIUs.

-The architecture is designed to support multiple HIE-CMs to operate in the network.
+The ABDM architecture is designed to support multiple HIE-CMs to operate in the network.
 Each HIE-CM is referred to by a domain.
 NHA operates 2 HIE-CMs currently.
 A Sandbox HIE-CM with the domain @sbx and a production HIE-CM with the domain @abdm.

 ## What is an ABHA address?

-In order to manage their personal health records, users must first create an account on a HIE-CM -- called their Ayushman Bharath Health Account (ABHA) addresses.
-This looks like sandeep321@abdm and is also called as PHR Address.
+In order to manage their personal health records, users must first create an account on a HIE-CM -- called their Ayushman Bharath Health Account (ABHA) address.
+This looks like sandeep321@abdm.
 The @abdm tells us which HIE-CM is responsibile for this address.

+{{% notice%}}
+The term ABHA address is also reffered to as PHR address across the documentation
+{{% /notice%}}

-Hospitals & Labs are expected to link records with their patients ABHA Address (also called PHR address) Creating an PHR (Public Health Record) Address is super simple – all it needs is your Name, Year of birth, Gender along with a Mobile number.
+Hospitals & Labs are expected to link records with their patients ABHA Address.
+Creating an ABHA Address is super simple – You can start with just Name, Year of birth, Gender along with a Mobile number.
+ABHA address can be linked to a strongly validated & unique ABHA Number

+ABDM is designed to work for people with smartphones, features phones and even those without phones.
+Users with smartphones can be encourgaed to get their ABHA address via a PHR app.
+They can create a easy to remember ABHA address that is alphanumeric like sandeep321@abdm.
+Users with only feature phones or without phones will require assitance in creating an ABHA address.
+It is recommended that they create an ABHA number (preferably with Aadhaar).
+Every ABHA number also automatically acts as a ABHA address on the HIE-CM and looks like <14digitabha>@abdm

 Key benefits of creating an ABHA Address are:
 - Easy access to health information in a paperless manner